 On Kilimanjaro and Safari tipping is an expected practice for the crew who assist you.

 Several factors can increase or decrease the per person amounts such as longer expedition will increase the overall amount as well as smaller groups typically will tip more as they will employ a larger number of crew per customer ratio than larger groups.
-If you prefer to tip each crew member individually here is a general rule for the total tip amount:
+The tip can be given to the Lead Guide the final night or the following day at the end gate.
+Your Lead Guide will appropriately distribute to your mountain crew.

 We can customize your safari to accommodate your schedule.
 Our Safari’s typically range from 3-7 days.